Last updated May 26, 2020

 If so then I totally get it.

-I’ve been to Paris a few times and there are only so many times that you can visit the same, top Paris attractions without getting a little, well bored.
+I’ve been to Paris more times than I can count and there are only so many times that you can visit the same, top Paris attractions without getting a little, well bored.

 Don’t Get Me Wrong: